jaykhan-dev/jkvp/docs/README.md

 ## Summary

 ### Creative visual designer
-My expertise is in creating visual designs in the [**UI/UX**](/work/uiux/) and [**graphic design**](/work/graphics) fields.
+My expertise is creating visual designs in the [**UI/UX**](/work/uiux/) and [**graphic design**](/work/graphics) fields.
 I've worked as a freelancer and full-time employee in Agile environments.
 I understand the importance of UX and testing when it comes to design.

+**Above all I value simplicity in design.**

 ### Goals and aspirations
-- To create stunning responsive designs for web and mobile applications and pages
+- To create stunning responsive designs for web3 applications.
-- Web3 integration
+- Web3 integration and e-commerce
 - Share and sell my art through blockchain technology

 ### Tech